5 Things You Should Know Before Developing A Hybrid App

 This is an example of a native app:

-Hybrid apps: Technically, a hybrid app consists of a HTML5 web app within a native ‘wrapper.’
-This is a mobile app written using HTML5, CSS3 and JavaScript, and then compiled into native iOS, Android or other mobile platform using wrapper technologies such as PhoneGap or Cordova.
+Hybrid apps: Technically, a hybrid app consists of an HTML 5 web app within a native ‘wrapper.’
+This is a mobile app written using HTML 5, CSS 3, and JavaScript, and then compiled into native iOS, Android, or other mobile platforms using wrapper technologies such as PhoneGap or Cordova.

 This is an example of a hybrid app:

-There are several factors that make hybrid app development seem attractive to some entrepreneurs.
+Several factors make hybrid app development seem attractive to some entrepreneurs.

-The most persuasive being the low cost of development (developers estimate 30-90% cost savings over native apps), followed by time consumption and the convenience to run on any platform and device.
+The most persuasive is the low cost of development (developers estimate 30-90% cost savings over native apps), followed by time consumption and the convenience of running on any platform and device.
 App builder vs custom development is another topic of discussion that’s heating up in the mobile app development for entrepreneurs space.

-Then why would anyone bother building a native app?
-Here are 5 situations where you’d choose a hybrid app over a native one.
+Then why would anyone bother building a mHealth native app?
+Here are 5 situations where you’d choose a mHealth hybrid app over a native one.

 Related Reads: